Is the grass not growing back where you had a tree removed, or are you having trouble planting grass after stump grinding?

 Using a stump grinder is the best way to level the ground after you have had a tree removed.
 These machines can take care of stumps and roots.
 Call a lawn care professional or rent a stump grinder from your local equipment hire depot.

-How to repair lawn after tree removal?
+How to repair lawns after tree removal?

-If your lawn has been gouged after having a tree fall on it, it’s best to simply fill the holes with a good soil and seed mix.
+If your lawn has been gouged after having a tree fall on it, it’s best to simply fill the holes with good soil and seed mix.
 Fertilize your lawn with a product high in Nitrogen and keep well watered through the hot and dry months.

 Stump Hole